SergeyKanzhelev/apmtips/source/_posts/2015-08-08-application-insights-for-desktop-applications.markdown

 }
 ```

 From usage perspective you might be curious what zip code being used most often.
 It is easy to track with Application Insights.
-First of all you need to install [Application Insights API NuGet](https://www.nuget.org/packages/Microsoft.ApplicationInsights/).

-Now you need to initialize Application Insights.
-Since I only have one form in my applicaiton, I've created a private telemetry client that will be used in my WPF form:
+You'll need to install [Application Insights API NuGet](https://www.nuget.org/packages/Microsoft.ApplicationInsights/).
+Than you initialize Application Insights.
+Since I only have one form in my applicaiton, I've created a private telemetry client that will be used in this WPF form:

 ``` csharp
 private readonly TelemetryClient telemetryClient;